kmamal/node-sdl/README.md

   * `paddle4: <boolean>` Paddle 4 pressed

 An object mapping each of the controller's buttons to a boolean value.
-The values will be `true` for buttons that are pressed and `false` otherwise.
+Each value in the object is either `true` if the corresponding button is pressed, or `false` otherwise.

 ### controllerInstance.power